Quentin Tarantino's Once Upon a Time... In Hollywood is nominated for 10 Oscars

 The movie's depiction of this night, though, is significantly different—Rick and Cliff's involvement, apparently, make a significant dent in the way things play out.

-As we see their night, it's presented parallel to the night of a very pregnant Tate, Sebring, and two of their other friends are having at a Mexican restaurant.
-As both parties return home, the lingering feeling establishes that Watson and the rest of the Manson crew will inevitably show up, and do what history knows they eventually did.
-But this is Tarantino. and, as fans of his past films know, he doesn't play by those rules.
+As we see their night, it's presented parallel to the night of a very pregnant Tate, along with Sebring, and two of their other friends having drinks at a Mexican restaurant.
+As both parties return home, a lingering feeling creeps in that Watson and the rest of the Manson crew will inevitably show up, and do what history knows they eventually did.
+But this is Tarantino.
+And, as fans of his past films know, he doesn't play by those rules.

 When Watson, Atkins, Van Houten, and Krenwinkel show up in Rick and Sharon Tate's cul de sac, we see them lingering in the street in a car with a loud muffler.
 A very drunk and irate Rick goes out, margarita blender in hand, to chew them out.
 He yells at them to stay off his private road, and for a moment they're stunned.

 At this point, our twist hits: Manson told the four to ransack and destroy Tate's house, as it was formerly the house that Terry Melcher, a music producer who refused to work with him, lived in.
 But when Atkins recognized Rick from his canceled Western, Bounty Law, the group changes their mind, deciding it would be more impactful if they murdered this actor they all of a sudden recognized.